Restorative Practice (RP) and Restorative Justice

 AT NAYLAND COLLEGE

-At Nayland College we work in a restorative way; where we work WITH students, rather than “do to” them.
+At Nayland College we endeavour to work in a restorative way; where we work WITH students, rather than “do to” or “do for” them.

 What is Restorative Practice (RP)?